kirinthos/crosscompiled-blog/posts/005-detour-autocomplete.md

 suggestions, particularly in systems languages like Rust, wouldn't be up to par.
 I needed some way to improve them.

-This is how I did that.
+This is how I did it.

 # Leading The Question